Sprig Reading 3.0 Has Launched Guarantee Student Success

 What are some things instructional technology should possess which will keep student’s data safe and secure?

 Cybersecurity for school districts consists of keeping student data private and secure.
-Sprig has previously written on data privacy and data safety before.
+Sprig has previously written on data privacy and data safety.
 Please refer to those articles for a more in-depth explanation of what it takes to keep student data private and secure.

 Information from those articles are presented here in a questionnaire format.
 To develop a top-notch cybersecurity strategy and successfully implement it, the following questions have to be asked.